keyapatel7/Next-word-Prediction-NLP/README.md

 Text auto-completion

-NLP-based applications
+Language modeling applications

 🧠 Model Architecture

-The model is built using TensorFlow/Keras and follows the architecture below:
+The model is built using TensorFlow/Keras with the following architecture:

 Input Layer (15 words)
 ↓